 The memoir of Gayathri who grew up in Bangalore and her courageous battle with her undiagnosed depression that consumed her from adolescence through marriage and a move to the United States.
 It was only after the birth of her first child, when she checked into a psych ward because of suicidal thoughts that she finally found help.
 After a stay in a psych ward she eventually found the light within,” an emotional and spiritual awakening from the darkness of her tortured mind.

 The Man Who Couldn’t Stop: OCD and the True Story of a Life Lost in Thought, by David Adam

 An exploration of a personal nightmare that shines a light into the condition that makes that mind such a hectic place.
-He explains what it’s like to be plagued by intrusive and obsessive thoughts, illuminates the compulsions and home rituals that comes with those thoughts.
+Adam explains what it’s like to be plagued by intrusive and obsessive thoughts, while illuminating the compulsions and home rituals that comes with those thoughts.

 The Center Cannot Hold: My Journey Through Madness, by Elyn R. Saks

 Though she has suffered from schizophrenia since the age of eight, and still has ongoing major episodes of the illness, Elyn R. Saks is an esteemed professor, lawyer, and psychiatrist and is the Orrin B. Evans Professor of Law, Psychology, Psychiatry and the Behavioral Sciences at the University of Southern California Law School.
 In her memoir The Center Cannot Hold, Elyn Saks discusses openly the paranoia, the inability to tell imaginary fears from real ones, and the voices in her head insisting she do terrible things, as well as the many obstacles she overcame to become the woman she is today.